nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer.md

 ![nev-open-several-view](nx_asset://035e295f-88a1-4060-b764-ed315e340794 ?w=650,border=true)

-This feature is available in all results views of Nuxeo WebUI.
+This feature is available in all results views of Nuxeo Web UI.
 Once you have selected at least 2 documents, the action is available into the action list:

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Arender Connector/nev-open-several-action